 A recent poll in Tennessee highlights the strong desire among voters for enhanced public school options.

-Leaders of Color Welcomes the Class of 2024
+Leaders of Color statement on the Memphis-Shelby County School Board 2024 Election.

 Our monthly newsletter provides a snapshot of our work to build Black and Latino civic engagement and political power in our communities.